viamrobotics/docs/docs/ml/vision/segmentation.md

 cameraName := "cam1" // Use the same component name that you have in your machine configuration

-// Get the vision service you configured with name "my_segmenter" from the robot mySegmenter, err := vision.from_robot(robot, "my_segmenter") if err != nil {
+// Get the vision service you configured with name "my_segmenter" from the machine mySegmenter, err := vision.from_robot(robot, "my_segmenter") if err != nil {
     logger.Fatalf("Cannot get vision service: %v", err)